Guide General

 Special Discounts:

-• IPv6 allocations: 50% allocation fee discount, 100% first-year membership fee waiver, then 75%, 50%, 25% discounts for subsequent 3 years
+• IPv6-only Resource Members: 50% allocation-fee discount, 100% first-year membership-fee waiver, then 75%, 50%, 25% discounts for years 2–4.
+No additional allocation fee for further IPv6 requests by IPv6-only holders.

 • Academic/Research institutions: 50% discount on all fees